jundalisay/superblist/content/en/research/pythagoras/life/chapter-18.md

 Hence they say that Pythagoras praised the Salaminian poet Hippodomas, because he sings:

+{{< q a="Pythagoras" >}}
 Tell, O ye Gods! the source from whence you came,
 Say whence, O men! thus evil you became?
+{{< /q >}}

 These therefore, and such as these, are the auditions of this kind.
 For each of these shows what a thing especially is.

+This however is the same with "the wisdom of the 7 wise men".

+They investigated for a man to know himself, to know:
-This however is the same with what is called the wisdom of the 7 wise men.
-For they investigated, not what is simply good, but what is especially so; nor what is difficult, but what is most difficult; viz. for a man to know himself.
-Nor did they investigate what is easy, but what is most easy; viz. to do what you are accustomed to do.
-For it seems that such auditions as the above, are conformable but posterior in time to such wisdom as that of the seven wise men; since they were prior to Pythagoras.
+- not what is simply good, but what is especially good
+- not what is difficult, but what is most difficult

+They investigated to do what is natural for oneself, to know not what is easy, but what is most easy.

+The above auditions are conformable but posterior in time to such wisdom as that of the 7 wise men; since they were prior to Pythagoras.